Television in Colombia: Color broadcasts

 On 1 December 1979, regular color television broadcasts started in Colombia using the NTSC standard.
 Color television had already been introduced in October 1973, when programadora Cenpro Televisión made a color broadcast during an education seminar with Japanese-made equipment.
 The inauguration and the first match of the 1974 FIFA World Cup were broadcast live in color, but they could be seen in color only on big screens in Bogotá and Cali.

 In the 1970s and 1980s, the Colombian national television system had three national channels: Cadena Uno, Cadena Dos and Cadena Tres.
 The first two worked under the concessions system while the Cadena Tres (later renamed to Señal Colombia) remained under complete government control and focused on cultural and educational programming, and was the producer of major national holiday coverage for the Inravision system.

 In 1984, the first of the regional networks in the country was created, Teleantioquia which signed on the next year.
 Other regional networks, such as Telecaribe and Telepacífico, were created by the then-Minister of Communications Noemí Sanín.
 In the 1990s Teveandina, Telecafé, and Teleislas would join them.

 1987 saw the introduction of cable television to the country after bidding in 1985.
-TV Cable, the country's first cable system, began operations at the end of December 1987.
+TV Cable Bogotá, the country's first cable system, began operations at the end of December 1987.
+Cheaper satellite dishes systems, which would end up being collectively known as perubólicas during its 1990s heyday, proliferated all over the country and, due to legal issues, some of them would regularise by merging and becoming cable operators.

 The 1991 bid (for the 1992-1997 period) triggered competitiveness as a first step toward privatization.
 Cadena Dos became Canal A, and the programming companies, which numbered 24 at the time, received from that point slots on one channel to compete among each other for ratings.
 Cadena Uno would be rebranded Canal Uno in January 1998.

 The Colombian Constitution of 1991 and a law in 1995 created the Comisión Nacional de Television (CNTV, National Television Commission), an autonomous entity in charge of policies for public television and regulation of television contents.
 The CNTV started working in 1995.